ssakharkar/wine-quality-prediction/README.md

 # Wine Quality Prediction

 ## Background
 Portugal is one of the top 10 global wine exporters, having exported $1 billion of wine in 2024.
-This project aims to predict the quality of wine based on its chemical properties.
-To ensure that the consumer receives high quality wine, we use predictive machine learning models to derive the perceived quality expected from the wine, without having to open the bottle on delivery.
-These models could also be used during the winemaking process to assist in wine certification and quality assessment.
-Our algorithm and analysis are based on the article *"Modeling wine preferences by data mining from physicochemical properties"* authored by Cortez, Cerdeira, Almeida, Matos, and Reis (2009).
+To ensure that the consumer receives high quality wine, we use predictive machine learning models to derive the perceived quality expected from the based on each wine's chemical properties.
+These models can be used during the winemaking process to assist in wine certification and quality assessment.
+Our modeling, data, and analysis are based on the paper *"Modeling wine preferences by data mining from physicochemical properties"* authored by Cortez, Cerdeira, Almeida, Matos, and Reis (2009).

 ## Data Set Information
-The data set was obtained from the UC Irvine Machine Learning Repository, but is also accesible through Cortez's website.
-The data was procured from May 2004 through February 2007 using samples of vinho verde wine, produced in the Minho region of Portugal, tested at the official vinho verde certification entity - The Viticulture Commission of the Vinho Verde Region (CVRCC).
+The data set was obtained from the UC Irvine Machine Learning Repository, but is also accessible through Cortez's website.
+The data was procured from May 2004 through February 2007 using samples of vinho verde wine, produced in the Minho region of Portugal, and tested at the official vinho verde certification entity - The Viticulture Commission of the Vinho Verde Region (CVRCC).
 The chemical properties were recorded by a computerized system that manages laboratory analysis.

 The wine quality was evaluated by a minimum of three sensory assessors, which graded the wine from 0 to 10, with 0 being the lowest quality and 10 being the highest quality.
 The final score was given as the median of these grades.